coredns/coredns/middleware/kubernetes/README.md

 		cidrs 10.0.0.0/24
 		upstream /etc/resolv.conf
 	}

 **Out-Of-Cluster Example:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes from outside the cluster.
 Handle all `PTR` requests in the `10.0.0.0/24` cidr block.
 Verify the existence of pods when answering pod requests.
 Resolve upstream records against `10.102.3.10`.
-Enable the autopath feature, using the `cluster.conf` file instead of `/etc/resolv.conf`.

 	kubernetes cluster.local {
 		endpoint https://k8s-endpoint:8443